 These advantages include:

-Now that you have seen both the pros and cons of GraphQL and REST, you might have a question that many developers face.
+Now that you have seen both the pros and cons of REST and GraphQL and a comparison between GraphQL and Rest, you might have a question that many developers face.

 The answer is highly subjective and depends on a host of factors.